prebid/Prebid.js/modules/bidViewability.md

 ```

 # Please Note:
-- Doesn't seems to work with Instream Video, https://docs.prebid.org/dev-docs/examples/instream-banner-mix.html , GPT's impressionViewable event is not triggered for instream-video-creative
+- Doesn't seems to work with Instream Video, https://docs.prebid.org/dev-docs/examples/instream-banner-mix.html as GPT's impressionViewable event is not triggered for instream-video-creative
 - Works with Banner, Outsteam, Native creatives